Fourteen dolphins have died since Six Flags took over the Park in 1997, nearly all prematurely from captivity-related causes.

 Muraco, who was fired for blowing the whistle to the USDA about the many issues that violated federal regulations, reported in court documents that the amusement park was not putting enough salt in the dolphins' water.
 Half of the dolphins were in pools with no temperature control, and the water temperature had gotten dangerously low and higher than 95 degrees, putting the dolphins at risk.
 Medication was used in lieu of proper training, and the dolphins were addicted to unnecessary drugs.

-An eight-year-old dolphin died in October 2015 after the water problems were supposed be to fixed.
+An eight-year-old dolphin died in October 2015 after the water problems were supposedly fixed.